allegheny-computer-science-203-s2021/assessment/assessment.md

 * Deadlines

-  * :flushed: = This group member has no disregard for the deadline and ignored it.
+  * :flushed: = The student disregards and ignores deadlines and consistently turns in their work late.
   * :worried: = This group member acknowledged the deadline but did not manage their time to meet it.
   * :neutral_face: = This group member acknowledged the deadline and managed their time to meet the deadline, but the work was sloppy and  unorganized.
   * :blush: = This group member kept a reminder of the deadline and managed their time to meet the deadline, and the work was orderly.